Warning Signs: Five Things to Watch Out for in Potential Tenants

 4) The potential tenant is in a hurry

 If a potential tenant seems hurried, desperate, or rushed during a Skype or phone interview, you should recognize this as a red flag.

 Although it is possible that the tenant may be facing abuse or other extenuating circumstances at home, it is also possible that they are facing eviction and are actively seeking a new place to live.

 Look for further clues during the interview and do not be afraid to ask the tenant why he or she is in such a rush to find a rental.

 5) The potential tenant questions the need for a background check

-Background checks are a standard part of most rental applications and many potential tenants will consent to a background check without any fuss.
+Tenant screening is are a standard part of most rental applications and many potential tenants will consent to a background check without any fuss.